-- Produce demos to showcase the organization’s goals, interest and track record of innovation.
+- Produce demos to showcase the organization’s goals, interests, and track record of innovation.

 Know Industry Trends

 Any hiring professional working with tech candidates will be up to date with industry trends and the skills employers are looking for.
-Top of the list is cybersecurity, a market expected to reach $170 billion by 2020 with more than 209,000 unfilled positions in the US alone.
+Top of the list is cybersecurity, a market expected to reach 1.8 million unfilled positions by 2022 in the US alone.

 To have a better conversation with candidates, hiring professionals should be able to converse with confidence and knowledge about the companies with a big focus on security.
 Three prime examples of large tech companies with a focus on security include: